zigbee2mqtt/hassio-zigbee2mqtt/zigbee2mqtt/DOCS.md

 By default the add-on has `permit_join` set to `false`.
 To allow devices to join you need to activate this after the add-on has started.
 You can now use the [built-in frontend](https://www.zigbee2mqtt.io/information/frontend.html) to achieve this.
 For details on how to enable the built-in frontent see the next section.

 # Enabling the built-in frontend
-Enable `ingress` to have the frontend available in your UI: **Supervisor → Dashboard → Zigbee2MQTT → Show in sidebar**.
+Enable `ingress` to have the frontend available in your UI: **Settings → Add-ons → Zigbee2MQTT → Show in sidebar**.
 You can find more details about the feature on the [Zigbee2MQTT documentation](https://www.zigbee2mqtt.io/information/frontend.html).

 # Configuration
 Configuration required to startup Zigbee2MQTT is available from the addon configuration.
 The rest of the options can be configured via the Zigbee2MQTT frontend.